 Using the methodology stated in the UWKIR report Peak Water Demand Forecasting Methodology8 which is the guidance the WRPG states should be followed, a revised critical period factor has been calculated.
-Further details of the stages of the re-calculations are provided in section 10.1 of the Demand Forecast Updates for the WRSE Regional Plan report in Appendix B. The revised critical period factor incorporated into the model is presented in Table 4-6.
+Further details of the stages of the re-calculations are provided in section 10.1 of the Demand Forecast Updates for the WRSE Regional Plan report in Level 2 Appendix D of this report.
+The revised critical period factor incorporated into the model is presented in Table 4-6.